-Sleep apnea is a lot more common than you may think.
-It affects adults of all ages and can even be seen in kids and teens.
-Sleep apnea is a disorder that repeatedly stops your breathing throughout the night.
-This can lead to grogginess, daytime fatigue, poor concentration, or even more serious health issues like heart disease or a greater risk of having a heart attack or stroke.
-Here are a few key signs of sleep apnea.
+Sleep apnea is more common than you might think.
+It affects adults of all ages and can even occur in children and teens.
+Sleep apnea is a disorder that repeatedly stops your breathing during the night.
+This can lead to grogginess, daytime fatigue, poor concentration, and more serious health issues like heart disease or increased risk of a heart attack or stroke.
+Here are some key signs of sleep apnea.

 1. Snoring